elba7r/system-v9/erpnext/docs/user/manual/en/manufacturing/bill-of-materials.md

 At the heart of the Manufacturing system is the **Bill of Materials** (BOM).
 The **BOM** is a list of all materials (either bought or made) and operations that go into a finished product or sub-Item.
-In ERPNext, the component could have its own BOM hence forming a tree of Items with multiple levels.
+In Revalue ERP, the component could have its own BOM hence forming a tree of Items with multiple levels.

 To make accurate Purchase Requests, you must always maintain correct BOMs.